mcphail/next-3D/documentation/render_3D.md

 - m: Pointer to the model
 - mode: 0 for wireframe, 1 for filled

-`void drawObject(Object_3D * o);`
+`void drawObject(Object_3D * o, uint8_t renderMode);`

-Currently stubbed in assembler, there is a C version called drawObjectC in experiments.h
+Rotate, project and draw an object in world space

+- o: Pointer to the object's data
+- renderMode: 0: wireframe, 1: filled